kangxue/Tele-Registration/README.txt

 This program is the implementation of our paper:

 Huang, H., Yin, K., Gong, M., Lischinski, D., Cohen-Or, D., Ascher, U., & Chen, B. (2013).
 “Mind the Gap”: Tele-Registration for Structure-Driven Image Completion.
 ACM Transactions on Graphics (TOG), 32(6), 174.

 =================

-Copyright (C) <2014>  <Kangxue Yin - yinkangxue@gmail.com>
+Copyright (C) <2014>  <Kangxue Yin>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by